Paragrimm/Gothic-Online/README.md

   - Qt5Gui(d).dll

 The "(d)" is because the debug-build needs the DLLs with "d" (eg.: Qt5Cored.dll) and the release-build needs the DLLs without "d" (eg.: Qt5Core.dll)

+## GO_Client
+Consists of some Multiplayer Config Files and the needed GO.dll.
+The GO.dll is injected into the GothicMod.exe right after the game start by GO_Launcher.

+Build Artifact is created on push into master.

+## GO_Server
+The Gothic Online server that handles the network communication with the clients.

+Build Artifact is created on push into master.